-This study investigates Early Years and Childhood Studies students’ developing understanding of outdoor learning spaces as they embark on their unique learning journeys as professional early years educators
+This study investigated Early Years and Childhood Studies students’ developing understanding of outdoor learning spaces as they embarked on their unique learning journeys as professional early years educators

 Project summary